Zotan/python-open-mike/index.md

 ---
-title: Python "open mike" events at IRF
+title: "Python 'open mike' events at IRF"
 layout: default
 ---

 ## Format

 Eventually it could be a platform where participants show something useful to